-Standard power train was a 202 six cylinder with 3 speed manual column shift.
+Standard power train was a 202 six cylinder with either a 3 speed manual column shift on Series 1 cars and Trimatic for Series 2 cars.
 The LS could be optioned up with either a 253 with M20 4-speed, M21 4-speed or Trimatic, a 308 with M21 or Trimatic or the Chevrolet 350 V8 with Turbo Hydramatic auto.
 No manual option was available on the LS 350.

 Standard power train was a 253 V8 with 4 speed M20 gearbox (M21 was the “high performance” option on 253 V8s) and could be optioned up with the 308 V8 with M21 4-speed or Trimatic.
 Top of the range was the GTS 350 with the imported Chevrolet 350 V8 with Muncie 4 speed or Turbo Hydramatic 400 auto.